Head of 9SJS Personal Injury Team

 Hirst v ANR Locums (2017) – Instructed on behalf of the Claimant who was savaged by an American Pitt Bull type dog and suffered an amputation to his dominant arm.
 The claim settled at a JSM against leading counsel.

-Clowes & Nuzzolese v Embrace Group (2016) - Instructed to represent the Defendant at a trial for damages for psychiatric injury in the case of two secondary victims.
-After lengthy legal argument the judge accepted the Defendant’s submissions that the Claimant’s did not satisfy the necessary test to succeed in their claims as secondary victims and the claims were dismissed.
+Clowes & Nuzzolese v Embrace Group (2016) – Instructed to represent the Defendant at a trial for damages for psychiatric injury in the case of two secondary victims.
+After lengthy legal argument the judge accepted Michael’s submissions that the Claimant’s did not satisfy the necessary test to succeed in their claims as secondary victims and the claims were dismissed.

 Goodkin v Loretto College (2015) – Michael represented the Defendant’s interest on an effective 10 day trial on liability and quantum in relation to a claim for personal injury arising out of alleged bullying and stress and work.
 The Claimant’s claim was dismissed.

 Whitehouse v CSM (2015) – Acted for the Claimant at a 3 day trial of causation and quantum against leading counsel.
 The case involved a Claimant who sustained an injury to his wrist resulting in his wrist being immobilised in plaster.
 Whilst his wrist was in plaster he was engaged in a violent assault using the plaster to strike a man a number of times to the head.

 Jones v Colley (2014) – Instructed on behalf of the Claimant who developed complex regional pain syndrome following a minor injury to his leg.
 The claim settled at a JSM for £1.35m.